C2SM/git-course/advanced/slides/slides.md

 <div class="note">

-C2SM models and tools use submodules a lot, so the cost is worth paying here.
-Learn the two or three commands that matter and the pain mostly disappears.
+Some C2SM models and tools use submodules.
+Knowing the two or three key commands takes most of the pain away.

 </div>

 <!--
-- Be honest here rather than selling submodules
-  - People who've been burned will respect it, others will be appropriately careful
+- Present this as a balanced trade-off, not a sales pitch
-- Failure worth calling out (second bullet): commit a submodule pointer to a commit that only exists on your machine, push the parent - now nobody else can check it out
-  - Rule that avoids it: push the submodule first, then the parent
+- Second con: committing a pointer to a submodule commit that was never pushed leaves others unable to check it out - push the submodule first, then the parent
-- Reproducibility: the first column is genuinely strong
-  - Exact commit hash for every dependency is what makes an old model run reproducible years later
+- Reproducibility is the strong point: an exact commit hash per dependency is what keeps an old model run reproducible years later
 - Keep this short if time is tight
 -->